 There is no standard therapy; treatment of phaeohyphomycosis depends on the clinical syndrome and status of the patient.

 For subcutaneous nodules, surgery alone may be curative.
 Itraconazole has excellent activity and has been used the most clinically, although voriconazole and posaconazole are being increasingly used with good results.
-Duration of therapy varies but may range from 6 wk to > 12 mo.
+Duration of therapy varies but may range from 6 weeks to > 12 months.
 Amphotericin B is often ineffective.

 For brain abscess or disseminated infections, combination therapy (eg, with 2 or 3 drugs, at least one of which is an azole) is often used, although clinical outcomes are generally poor regardless of treatment.

 Drugs Mentioned In This Article